Skip to Content

 Pursuing Restitution for a Traumatic Brain Injury in Atlanta

 People often sustain traumatic brain injuries as a result of major traffic collisions, workplace accidents, medical malpractice, or acts of intentional violence.
-Georgia courts recognize that survivors require lifelong care and treatment, and may award compensation to help support ongoing needs.
+Georgia courts recognize that survivors require lifelong care and treatment and may award compensation to help support ongoing needs.

 Atlanta experiences a high volume of vehicle traffic, especially on roads like the Downtown Connector and Interstates 75 and 85.
 Accidents here often cause severe brain injuries that demand long-term treatment.
 Atlanta facilities such as the Shepherd Center are recognized nationally for brain injury rehabilitation programs for local residents.